University of Tennessee, B.A. Anthropology/Archaeology

 Andrew has worked for CRA since 1994.
 During that time, he has functioned as a Field Supervisor and Principal Investigator.
 In addition, he conducts the analysis of lithic materials recovered from phase II and III projects.

-When not involved with archaeological investigations or knapping experiments, Andrew can often be found wading the local creeks in search of smallmouth bass or on local lakes chasing striped and hybrid-striped bass.
+When not involved with archaeological investigations or knapping experiments, Andrew can often be found hitting the local lakes or tailwater areas chasing striped and hybrid-striped bass.
 He is an avid fisherman and makes most of his lures (wooden plugs and lead jigs) and rods.
 Several years ago, he was introduced to surf fishing in New England and makes a yearly pilgrimage to Massachusetts or Rhode Island in search of more striped bass and bluefish.